Tame Complexity of Effective Field Theories in the Quantum Gravity Landscape: Complexity bounds on effective field theories

 \section{Complexity bounds on effective field theories}

 In the previous section we introduced the basic tools to characterize the complexity of mathematical objects and briefly illustrated how to apply them to the context of QFTs.
-The aim of this section is to implement this idea for EFTs, which will require us to deal with various technical aspects such as the complexity of infinite sums, cutoffs and parameter dependence.
-Eventually, the goal is to develop a consistent complexity framework capable of describing EFTs in terms sharp o-minimality and to capture finiteness properties of EFTs in the quantum gravity landscape.
-In order to do this, we have to address two essential conceptual points: \begin{enumerate} \item[(1)] The Lagrangian of an EFT in principle contains all local operators consistent with symmetries constructible from the fields and their derivatives. \item[(2)] EFTs frequently come in families, depending on a set of parameters which also contribute to the overall complexity of the effective theory. \end{enumerate} By considering these challenges we will develop a deeper understanding about how the information of an EFT is stored, how this information gets repackaged as the cutoff evolves and how different descriptions are needed to fully characterize a family of EFTs across its parameter space.
+The aim of this section is to implement this idea for general EFTs, which will require us to deal with various technical aspects such as the complexity of infinite sums, cutoffs and parameter dependence.
+Eventually, the goal is to develop a consistent complexity framework capable of describing EFTs in terms of sharp o-minimality, which in particular will allow us to systematically capture and characterize the finiteness properties of EFTs in the quantum gravity landscape, as we discuss in section \ref{sec:complexity and quantum gravity}.
+In order to achieve this, we have to address two essential conceptual points: \begin{enumerate} \item[(1)] The Lagrangian of an EFT in principle contains all local operators consistent with symmetries constructible from the fields and their derivatives. \item[(2)] EFTs frequently come in families, depending on a set of parameters which also contribute to the overall complexity of the effective theory. \end{enumerate} By considering these challenges we will develop a deeper understanding about how the information of an EFT is stored, how this information gets repackaged as the cutoff evolves and how different descriptions are needed to fully characterize a family of EFTs across its parameter space.